jasonltr/eks-blue-green/README.md

 for BSBC - we ran service.yaml -> deployment.yaml and pass in ${LABEL_VERSION}
 for GSGC - we ran service-green.yaml -> deployment.yaml and pass in ${LABEL_VERSION}

-Now we can try switching blue service to hit green image/container BSGC
+Now we can try switching blue service to hit green image/container to get BSGC
 For this we only need to run the service.yaml and pass in the ${LABEL_VERSION} of green container
 ```
 jason@DEV-52WP6M3:~/Documents/eks-blue-green$ make k8s-1.1.0